ChekoMkocheko/roboticrover/README.md

 ## Introduction

-After nine weeks of learning embedded systems in class, we decided to spend the last four weeks of the semester developing a simple robotic rover that can be controlled by bluetooth or autonomnously by uploading commands to the divice via Bluetooth, and it can avoid objects on its way.
+After nine weeks of learning embedded systems in class, we decided to spend the last four weeks of the semester developing a simple robotic rover that can be controlled by bluetooth or autonomnously by uploading commands to the device via Bluetooth, and it can avoid objects on its way and adjust its course to reach its target.
 The goal of the project is to design the rover as a tool that can be used by scientists to collect data or to observe phonomena in areas that are not human friendly.
 We draw our motivation from the Mars Persverance Rover which was launced last year (2020).
 We felt inspired by the fact that it is possible to put an autonomous vehicle on Mars and leave it to collect data in a way that a human would have done if Mars were accessible.
 In our project, we have managed to achieve a few functionalities of the Perseverance Rover such as remote control and limited autonomous control.
 Our desire is to add more data collection features over time.
 In implimenting this project, we found useful information from reading "Differential Drive Kinematics", "Esp32 Using HW Timers", "ArduinoBLE" , "Using DC Motors"  and YouTube tutorials.
 All links are found at the refence section.

 <p align="center">